QuiqueCrespo/ComputationalLogic/Readme.md

     prove_rb(not(A),Rulebase,[p(not(B),Rule)|P0],P).
 ```

 The above enables handling negation while proving.
-It uses a clause of what is being negated i.e. not B e.g. "not happy" in donalds example and then tries to find A:-B. The prove will look up if donald is a teacher or not in the rule base for A and proves not(teacher(donald)) which is true as per the rule base.
+It uses a clause of what is being negated i.e. not B e.g. "not happy" in donalds example and then tries to find A:-B. The meta-interpreter will look up if donald is a teacher or not in the rule base for A and attempt to prove not(teacher(donald)) which is true as per the rule base.
 Therefore, A:-B evaluates to true.

 ## Testing